In 1999, Dr. Fraser Mustard and Margaret Norrie McCain published their first Early Years Study

 Brant understands that our world is changing at an accelerated rate.
 Children increasingly will need to be creative thinkers and problem-solvers.

-Brant’s program frameworks are the backbone behind all of our programs.
+Brant’s program frameworks are the backbone behind all of our child care in Burlington.
 They include the five main curriculum areas – personal and social development, language, mathematics, science and technology, and the arts.
 However, they are designed to help children holistically where academics are coupled with character development and confidence building.